arenas-guerrero-julian/pycottas-endpoint/README.md

 > Checkout in the `example/README.md` for more details, such as deploying it with docker.

-## 📂 Projects using rdflib-endpoint

-Here are some projects using `rdflib-endpoint` to deploy custom SPARQL endpoints with python:

-* [The Bioregistry](https://bioregistry.io/), an open source, community curated registry, meta-registry, and compact identifier resolver.
-* [proycon/codemeta-server](https://github.com/proycon/codemeta-server), server for codemeta, in memory triple store, SPARQL endpoint and simple web-based visualisation for end-user.
-* [AKSW/sparql-file](https://github.com/AKSW/sparql-file), serve a RDF file as an RDFLib Graph through a SPARQL endpoint.

 ## 🛠️ Contributing

-To run the project in development and make a contribution checkout the [contributing page](https://github.com/vemonet/rdflib-endpoint/blob/main/CONTRIBUTING.md).
+To run the project in development and make a contribution checkout the [contributing page](https://github.com/arenas-guerrero-julian/pycottas-endpoint/blob/main/CONTRIBUTING.md).

+## 🏅 Ackknowledgements

+`pycottas-endpoint` is a fork from [`rdflib-endpoint`](https://github.com/vemonet/rdflib-endpoint) by [Vincent Emonet](https://github.com/vemonet/rdflib-endpoint).